TyreseDev/chatbot_WhatsApp-Bot_ChatGPT_DALLE-2_Meme-Generation_Image-to-Sticker/README.md

-# WhatsApp Bot with ChaGPT🔥, DALLE-2⚡,Meme Generation, and Image-to-Sticker Conversion
+# WhatsApp Bot with ChatGPT🔥, DALLE-2⚡,Meme Generation, and Image-to-Sticker Conversion

 This is a Node.js-based chatbot built using the whatsapp-web.js library that allows users to search the internet, get quotes, and create stickers from images.
 The chatbot can be used on any WhatsApp-enabled device.